sunfounder/picar-x/docs/source/ezblock/ezblock_background_music.rst

 .. note::

-    * You can write the program according to the following picture, please refer to the tutorial: `How to Create a New Project? <https://docs.sunfounder.com/projects/ezblock3/en/latest/create_new.html>`_
+    * You can write the program according to the following picture, please refer to the tutorial: :ref:`ezblock:create_project_latest`.
     * Or find the code with the same name on the **Examples** page of the EzBlock Studio and click **Run** or **Edit** directly.

 .. image:: img/sp210512_155406.png